pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 Certain CSS properties, when applied to an ancestor, will mess with fixed positioning.

-For example, if an ancestor (parent, grandparent, …) uses the `transform` property, it stops being locked to the viewport:
+#ImportantPoint For example, if an ancestor (parent, grandparent, …) uses the `transform` property, it stops being locked to the viewport:
 ```css
 <style>
   .container {